sedexch/sedexch.github.io/v6/sedex-client-configuration-options.md

 **Note:** Leave the user/password parameters blank if proxy server authentication is not required.
 Restart container to activate Changes.

-## Timezone
-The default timezone in the sedex-client Docker container is "Europe/Zurich" (i.e. local Swiss time).
-If you have to set another timezone (e.g. UTC) then set the environment variable TZ by adding the following option to your container run statement:

-    --env TZ=UTC

 ## Disable WebSocket protocol
 By default, the sedex-client uses the WebSocket protocol to reduce round trip times by actively notifying the client via events from the server.